gbif/hp-swissnatcoll/en/how-to-publish-data.md

 > - Collection Digitizer
 > - Data Administrator

-⚠️ If your institution does not yet have a Collection Digitizer, please send an email [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.
+⚠️ If your institution does not yet have a Collection Digitizer, please send an email to [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch) with your full name, institution email and institution name.

 ✅ My dataset has all **mandatory fields** (attributes) to ensure [minimal encoding](/en/data-aggregator-faqs#minimal-mandatory-fields-of-the-data-aggregator){:target="_blank"} on the Data Aggregator.
 > - scientificName ([definition](https://dwc.tdwg.org/terms/#dwc:scientificName){:target="_blank"})